 - Part A of the proposal is generated by the IT system.
 It is based on the information entered by the participants through the submission system in the Funding & Tenders Portal.
-The participants can update the information in the submission system at any time before final submission. - Part B of the proposal is the narrative part that includes three sections that each correspond to an evaluation criterion.
-Part B can be downloaded from the call page on the EU Funding & Tenders Portal or from the REA website.
+The participants can update the information in the submission system at any time before final submission. - Part B of the proposal is the narrative part.
+It is composed of 2 documents, part B1 and part B2.
+Part B1 of the proposal includes three sections that each correspond to an evaluation criterion.

 All instructions for completing the part A and B of the proposal are embedded in the template that can be found on the call page of the Funding and Tender Opportunities Portal and should be removed before proposal submission.
-A clean version is also available at the end of the template.
+A version without instructions is also available at the end of the template.